Psynosaur/esphome-MitM-deye-jk-bms/README.md

 - Control SoC 100% (don't send 100% to inverter until float voltage state is reached)

 # Limitations
-Only this messages of original Pylontech Protocol are sopported:
+Only this messages of original Pylontech Protocol are supported:

     0x351, 0x355, 0x356, 0x359, 0x35c, 0x35e

-# Requirments
+## We will add support for deye batteries in this fork

+# Requierments ESP32 and MCP2515
 This YAML was tested on ESP32 C6 with 2 CAN-Bus transceiver and modified ESPHome esp32_can component, to handle 2x internal CAN-busses

 ![Connection diagram](connection.png "Connection diagram")